 - Minor anti-social behaviour (this includes excessive noise at anti-social times, minor vandalism and throwing items out of windows). - Refusal to leave a building during a fire alarm. - Tampering with fire alarms or fire extinguishers. - Using threatening, abusive or offensive language, whether expressed orally or in writing. - Posting material which is defamatory, in breach of copyright or the Data Protection Act of 1998, brings the University in disrepute, constitutes bullying, harassment or otherwise generally unacceptable behavior.
-This includes communication via email and social media. - Misusing or making unauthorised use of University premises or items of property, including computer misuse, infringement of copyright when copying or downloading published information. - Intentionally or recklessly damaging University property or the property of any member of the University community. - Behaving in a violent, indecent or threatening manner. - Engaging in deception or other forms of dishonesty in relation to the University. - Behaving in a way likely to cause injury to any person or impair safety. - Carrying an offensive weapon. - Harassing any member of the University community.
-For these purposes "harassment" means behaviour or language which is regarded by the person to whom it is directed as harassment and which would be regarded as harassment by any reasonable person. - Discriminating against any member of the University community on any ground such as colour, race, nationality, national origins, disability, sexual orientation, religion or belief, family circumstances, political beliefs, gender, gender reassignment, trade union membership, age or any other unfair distinction. - Deliberately doing, or failing to do, anything that thereby causes the University to be in breach of a statutory obligation. - Fraud, deceit or dishonesty in relation to the University, its staff, students and visitors.

-- Misuse of drugs or alcohol4. - Failing to comply with a previously-imposed penalty under this Code.
+This includes communication via email and social media5. - Misusing or making unauthorised use of University premises or items of property, including computer misuse, infringement of copyright when copying or downloading published information. - Intentionally or recklessly damaging University property or the property of any member of the University community. - Behaving in a violent, indecent or threatening manner. - Engaging in deception or other forms of dishonesty in relation to the University. - Behaving in a way likely to cause injury to any person or impair safety. - Carrying an offensive weapon. - Harassing any member of the University community.
+For these purposes "harassment" means behaviour or language which is regarded by the person to whom it is directed as harassment, and which would be regarded as harassment by any reasonable person6. - Discriminating against any member of the University community on any ground such as colour, race, nationality, national origins, disability, sexual orientation, religion or belief, family circumstances, political beliefs, gender, gender reassignment, trade union membership, age, or any other unfair distinction. - Deliberately doing, or failing to do, anything that thereby causes the University to be in breach of a statutory obligation. - Fraud, deceit or dishonesty in relation to the University, its staff, students and visitors. - Misuse of drugs or alcohol. - Sexual misconduct, relating to all unwanted conduct of a sexual nature, either in person or online.
+This includes sharing explicit personal images or videos without the person's consent. - Assisting another student, or students, to commit misconduct. - Failing to comply with a previously imposed penalty under this Code.